 Hunger Ministry

 Interested in volunteering?
 We need help each month sorting, bagging, taking inventory, greeting families, and making deliveries.
+We have a particular need for Spanish-speaking volunteers or those with other fluent second languages.
 SSL hours are available.
-Contact hunger@stpaulsk.org to get in touch with our volunteer coordinator, and we will send you the sign-up information!
+Contact hunger@stpaulsk.org to get in touch with our Hunger Ministry volunteer coordinator Pat Maloney, and he will send you the volunteer sign-up information!

 Donations to feed hungry neighbors

-If you prefer to make a financial contribution, you can do so at our Giving page, or by check made out to St. Paul's UMC with "Hunger Ministry" on the memo line.
+If you prefer to make a financial contribution, you can do so at our Giving page.
+We also gratefully receive checks made out to St. Paul's UMC with "Hunger Ministry" on the memo line.
 Funds are used to buy food at bulk rates and to purchase grocery store cards that enable our recipients to buy fresh produce, meat, dairy, and personal hygiene products.

 Prefer to volunteer your time?
 Contact hunger@stpaulsk.org and we'll find a job for you!